rocky-linux/documentation/docs/guides/security/pam.md

 * A desire to learn about user and app authentication on Linux
 * The ability to accept the consequences of your own actions

-## Instroduction
+## Introduction

 PAM (**Pluggable Authentication Modules**) is the system under GNU/Linux that allows many applications or services to authenticate users in a centralized fashion.
 To put it another way:

-> PAM is a suite of libraries that allows a Linux system administrator to configure methods to authenticate users.
-It provides a flexible and centralized way to switch authentication methods for secured applications by using configuration files instead of changing application code.
+> PAM is a library suite that allows a Linux system administrator to configure methods to authenticate users.
+It provides a flexible and centralized way to switch authentication methods for secured applications using configuration files instead of changing application code.
 > \- [Wikipedia](https://en.wikipedia.org/wiki/Linux_PAM)

-This document is *not* designed to teach you exactly how to harden your machine, okay?
-It's more of a reference guide to show you what PAM *can* do, and not what you *should* do.
+This document is *not* designed to teach you exactly how to harden your machine.
+It is more of a reference guide to show you what PAM *can* do, and not what you *should* do.

 ## Generalities

 Authentication is the phase during which it is verified that you are the person you claim to be.
-The most common example is the password, but there are other forms of authentication.
+The most common example is the password, but other forms of authentication exist.

 ![PAM generalities](images/pam-001.png)

-The implementation of a new authentication method should not require changes in the configuration or source code of a program or service.
-This is why applications rely on PAM, which provides them with the primitives* necessary to authenticate their users.
+Implementing a new authentication method should not require changes in source code for program or service configuration.
+This is why applications rely on PAM, which gives them the primitives* necessary to authenticate their users.

 All the applications in a system can thus implement complex functionalities such as **SSO** (Single Sign On), **OTP** (One Time Password) or **Kerberos** in a completely transparent manner.
 A system administrator can choose exactly which authentication policy is to be used for a single application (e.g. to harden the SSH service) independently of the application.

 Each application or service supporting PAM will have a corresponding configuration file in the `/etc/pam.d/` directory.
 For example, the process `login` assigns the name `/etc/pam.d/login` to its configuration file.

-\* Primitives are literally the simplest elements of a progam or language, and they allow you to build more sophisticated and complex things on top of them.
+\* Primitives are literally the simplest elements of a program or language, allowing you to build more sophisticated and complex things on top of them.

 !!!
 WARNING